ucsf-wynton/wynton-website-hpc/docs/support/faq.md

 **Q**. _I tried to change my shell using the unix command `chsh` and I got an error telling me, "chsh: user "alice" does not exist".

-**A**. {{ site.cluster.nickname}} account attributes are managed via a remote directory system which are not manipulable via local tools.
+**A**. {{ site.cluster.nickname}} account attributes are managed via a remote directory system which is not manipulable via local tools like `chsh`.
 If you would like to change your shell, Please [get in touch with the {{ site.cluster.nickname }} team]({{ '/about/contact.html' | relative_url }}), let us know your preferred shell, and we will change it for you.
 Note, The {{ site.cluster.nickname}} team supports `csh/tcsh` and `sh/bash` login shells.
 Any other shell may result in reduced functionality or errors which we may not be able to help you with.

 **Q**. _I cannot SSH into the development nodes - I get 'IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!' and 'Host key verification failed.'.
 What is going on?_